quenbyako/testrepo-666/.github/ISSUE_TEMPLATE/03-gopls.md

 ---
-name: Bugs affecting gopls
+name: Gopls bugs or feature requests
-about: the gopls language server
+about: Issues or feature requests for the Go language server (gopls)
 title: "x/tools/gopls: "
 labels: gopls Tools
 ---